pyrkamarcin/CommonDataLayer/docs/schema_registry.md

 ### Technical Description

-Schema Registy (also, `SR` for short) is responsible for storing configuration about the data types handled by CDL.
-Schema Registry is a persistent graph database, that can be interfaced via grpc (other means of interaction are in progress).
-Currently there is no GUI nor TUI.
-User interaction consist of internal tool [cdl-cli][cdl-cli].
-There are also basic replication ability built-in.
+The Schema Registry (`SR` for short) is responsible for storing configuration about the data types handled by CDL.
+It is a persistent graph database, that can be queried via gRPC (other means of interaction are in progress).
+Currently there is no GUI nor TUI; user interaction is currently performed with the [CDL-CLI][CDL-CLI].
+Replication across multiple instances of the Schema Registry is supported.

 Interacts with:
 - nothing on its own